NCL Home> Application examples> Data Analysis || Data files for some examples

 ESMF_regrid_2.ncl / ESMF_wgts_2.ncl / ESMF_all_2.ncl:

-This example shows how to regrid from a 1x1 degree global rectilinear grid (180 x 360) to lower resolution 2x3 degree (90 x 120) and 5x5 degree grid (36 x 72), using all three available interpolation methods: bilinear, patch, and conserve.
+This example shows how to regrid from a 1x1 degree global rectilinear grid (180 x 360) to lower resolution 2x3 degree (90 x 120) and 5x5 degree grid (36 x 72), using three interpolation methods: bilinear, patch, and conserve.

 This example was taken from the "regrid_6.ncl" example on the original regridding examples page, which uses the area_conserve_remap_Wrap function to do the regridding.